-2. The identificationassignment of the subset of Member’s stations/platforms to be proposed by Members for GBON designation is based on sections 3.2.2.7–3.2.2.10 and 3.2.2.12–3.2.2.15.
+2. The assignment of the subset of Member’s stations/platforms to GBON is based on sections 3.2.2.7–3.2.2.10 and 3.2.2.12–3.2.2.15.

-3. The list of GBON stations/platforms is elaborated in collaboration between the Members and INFCOM.

 Note: All marine stations/platforms registered in OSCAR/Surface that report observations of the variables in defined in provisions 3.2.2.10 and 3.2.2.15 are considered GBON stations/platforms.

 3. INFCOM undertakes a regular analysis of the status of the GBON implementation that provides, for each Member, the number of surface stations/platforms and the number of upper-air stations/platforms that are required for the Member to meet its obligations under 3.2.2.7–3.2.2.10 and 3.2.2.12–3.2.2.15.

-54. For each Member, INFCOM reviews its designatedassigned contribution as per 3.2.2.21 and assesses whether it meets the requirements specified in 3.2.2.7–3.2.2.10 and 3.2.2.12–3.2.2.15, and informs the Member in writing of its findings.
+4. For each Member, INFCOM reviews its assigned contribution as per 3.2.2.21 and assesses whether it meets the requirements specified in 3.2.2.7–3.2.2.10 and 3.2.2.12–3.2.2.15, and informs the Member in writing of its findings.

-65. For theThe maintenance of GBON stations/platforms, the proposed designationnew assignment or removal of GBON stations by Members is /platforms are made and recorded in OSCAR/Surface by theirMembers’ national focal points for OSCAR/Surface.
-All designatedassigned GBON stations/platforms will then automatically appear on the dedicated GBON web tool.
-The stations designated by Members in OSCAR/Surface are recorded with “Pending Approval” status with regard to their GBON affiliation.
+5. The maintenance of GBON stations/platforms, the new assignment or removal of GBON stations/platforms are made and recorded in OSCAR/Surface by Members’ national focal points for OSCAR/Surface.
+All assigned GBON stations/platforms will then automatically appear on the dedicated GBON web tool.

-Note: Notes:
+Notes:

 1. When removing GBON stations/platforms from their networks, Members must ensure that the integrity and quality of GBON are maintained.

-7. The president of INFCOM, assisted by the Secretariat, reviews the proposed designations and prepares the draft resolution to INFCOM on the updated GBON composition and makes it available to all Members three months before the INFCOM session.

-8. Based on the feedback provided by Members, a final version of the draft Resolution on the GBON composition is submitted to INFCOM for approval.

-INFCOM then decides on the GBON composition on the basis of the list of designated GBON stations visible in the GBON web tool at the time of its session.
-Adjustments are possible during the session, after which the updated version of the GBON composition is approved by INFCOM.
-At this stage, the stations with “pending approval” status with regard to their GBON affiliation are turned to “Approved” status by the Secretariat on the basis of the actual INFCOM decision.
-The president of INFCOM is also authorized during the INFCOM intersessional period to approve small adjustments of the GBON composition on behalf of INFCOM.

 2. Assignment and removal of the stations as described here do not apply to the surface marine stations/platforms.

-To facilitate the designation GBON assignment and monitoring process, Members are urged to undertake the following actions:
+To facilitate the GBON assignment and monitoring process, Members are urged to undertake the following actions:

-(a) Ensure that a national focal point (NFP) for OSCAR/Surface is nominated and has the authority to designateassign GBON stations (see the list of designated national focal points).
+(a) Ensure that a national focal point (NFP) for OSCAR/Surface is nominated and has the authority to assign GBON stations (see the list of designated national focal points).

-(b) Regularly conduct a national gap analysis against GBON requirements (see guidelines and template in section 11.5 on the Management of GBON).
+(b) Regularly conduct a national gap analysis against GBON requirements (see guidelines and template in section 11.4 on the Management of GBON).